Caltex Records

 Caltex Records (کلتکس رکوردز) is an American record label based in Los Angeles, California.
-Founded in 1980 by Iranian American Mehrdad Pakravan, the label represents most of the mainstream Iranian songs released since the 1950s.
+Founded in 1979 by Iranian American Mehrdad Pakravan, the label represents most of the mainstream Iranian songs released since the 1950s.

 Caltex Records represents hundreds of artists across a wide range of genres, including pop, hip-hop, electronic, dance, rock, folk, jazz, classical, instrumental, R&B, and funk.
 In addition to representing classic artists, Caltex Records has a large catalogue of new music from emerging artists.
 The label caters to a large population of Iranian listeners living abroad.

-Caltex Records is one of five divisions under the Caltex Music umbrella: CTX Publishing (publishing arm), Caltex Worldwide Music (publishing arm), Tanin Television (television network), and Caltex Music app (streaming service).
+Caltex Records is one of four divisions under the Caltex Music umbrella: CTX Publishing (publishing arm), Caltex Worldwide Music (publishing arm), and Tanin Television (television network).

 Notable artists

 Artists and groups who have recorded with Caltex Records include: